 Be part of our unique discovery process to create life-saving therapeutics

-The Variant Bio Fellowship Program
+The Variant Bio Standley Fellowship

-The Variant Bio Fellowship is a unique opportunity for highly talented individuals to work with the company to form partnerships with populations with exceptional health-related traits and analyze genomic data.
+The Variant Bio Standley Fellowship is a unique opportunity for highly talented individuals to work with the company to form partnerships with populations with exceptional health-related traits and analyze genomic data.
 Our Fellows can be based in the US or across the globe and have various backgrounds in medicine, biological anthropology, computational biology, statistics, or other life sciences.

 How does the program work?

 We select Fellows who are curious and have an entrepreneurial mindset to be part of our unique discovery process and catalyze new projects with world-changing potential.
 It is our philosophy that the value of our Fellows extends beyond the mere executional dimension of their work.
 As a Fellow you will also join an exceptional network of scientists, and your voice will be included as an important part of the company’s dialogue with partner individuals, populations, and organizations.

 The Variant Bio Standley Fellowship is a paid program, operates remotely on a rolling basis, and requires a minimum of 12 weeks commitment.
 You will have the rare opportunity of working with an innovative biotech startup and interacting with a talented international team of interdisciplinary scientists, anthropologists, and business leaders.